MiviaLab/AgeEstimationFramework/README.md

 pip3 install -r requirements.txt
 ```

+Images and annotation for the different datasets are not provided and need to be downloaded separately from the original sources.

 ## Dataset
 The implemented _dataset_ are based on VGGFACE2, IMDB-WIKI (cleaned), LFW+, CHALEARN APPA-REAL and ADIENCE. <br>
 Run these commands from dataset directory in order to verify that the images and annotations are correctly loaded.